wp-plugins/search-magic-fields-2-widget/readme.txt

 3. The User's Interface for Searching Posts of the Selected Type.

 == Changelog ==
+= 0.4.3 =
+* made items shown per custom field user settable
+* fix bug where AND post content searches incorrectly failed
+* some css style changes for cleaner appearance
 = 0.4.2 =
-Added support for selecting and/or on search condtions.
+* Added support for selecting and/or on search condtions.
 = 0.4.1.1 =
 * Initial release.

 == Upgrade Notice ==
+= 0.4.3 =
+* some small enhancements - minor upgrade
 = 0.4.2 =
-Added support for selecting and/or on search condtions.
+* Added support for selecting and/or on search condtions.
 = 0.4.1.1 =
 * Initial release.